Welcome to our store

 Emerald Cut Engagement Rings: Complete Guide to Meaning, Settings, Size and Price

 Emerald cut engagement rings are known for their elegant geometry, clean lines and timeless appearance.
-Unlike brilliant cut diamonds that focus on sparkle, an emerald cut diamond highlights clarity, symmetry and refined proportions.
+Unlike brilliant cut diamonds that focus on intense sparkle, an emerald cut diamond highlights clarity, symmetry and refined proportions.
 This step cut style features long parallel facets and a large open table that create the famous hall of mirrors effect.

 Why Choose an Emerald Cut Engagement Ring